-The other two types of Down syndrome are call mosaicism and translocation.
-Mosaicism occurs when nondisjunction of chromosome 21 takes place in one-but not all-of the initial cell divisions after fertilization.
+Mosaicism (or mosaic Down syndrome) occurs when nondisjunction of chromosome 21 takes place in one-but not all-of the initial cell divisions after fertilization.
 When this occurs, there is a mixture of two types of cells, some containing the usual 46 chromosomes and others containing 47.
 Mosaicism accounts for about 1% of all cases of Down syndrome.
 Research has indicated that individuals with mosaic Down syndrome may have fewer characteristics of Down syndrome than those with other types of Down syndrome.
 However, broad generalizations are not possible due to the wide range of abilities people with Down syndrome possess.

-There is not method of prevention for the chromosomal accident that causes Down syndrome.
+There is no method of prevention for the chromosomal condition associated with Down syndrome.

 There are over 50 clinical signs of Down syndrome, but it is rare to find all or even most of them in one person.
-Every child with Down syndrome is different.
+Every child with Down syndrome is unique and may possess the characteristics listed below to vary degrees.
 Some common characteristics include:

-Individuals with Down syndrome are usually smaller than their nondisabled peers, and their physical as well as intellectual development is slower.
-(NICHCY, 2010)
+Individuals with Down syndrome are usually smaller than their nondisabled peers, and their physical, as well as intellectual development, is slower.

 Besides having distinct physical appearance, children with Down syndrome frequently have specific health-related problems.
 A lowered resistance to infection makes these children more prone to respiratory problems.
 Visual problems such as crossed eyes and far- or near-sightedness are common in individuals with Down syndrome, as are mild to moderate hearing loss and speech difficulty.
 Approximately one third of babies born with Down syndrome have heart defects, most of which are now successfully correctable.
 Some individuals are born with gastrointestinal tract problems that can be surgically corrected.